openforis/collect-earth-online-doc/docs/source/project/index.rst

     This documentation uses a few formatting standards for ease of use.
 Clickable links are shown **[like this]**.
 The names of pages, like the **Home** page, are bolded.

 Finally, CEO is a live tool that is under continuous development.
-Please report any bugs at our GitHub or by contacting the CEO team at :email:`support@collect.earth`.
+Please report any bugs at our GitHub or by contacting  :email:`the CEO team <support@collect.earth>`.

 .. toctree::
    :maxdepth: 1
    :hidden:

    create
    plotsample
    qaqc
    survey
    rules
    reviewproject
    management
    geodash
    reviewdata
    validation